-Context: CLA reviewed 100% of the salaries charged to the grant and found that the organization did not properly track employee time and effort, and that proper support for time and effort was not maintained.
-These errors resulted from missing time sheets and from the employees using the incorrect allocations on their time sheets.
+Context: CLA reviewed 100% of the salaries charged to the grant for the employees whose time was not maintained properly and found that the organization did not properly track employee time and effort.
+These errors resulted from employees using the incorrect allocations on their time sheets.
 However, it was noted that these employees worked almost exclusively on this program and no questioned costs were identified.

-Cause: Employees are not tracking their time and effort, and the supervisors were not reviewing the time cards for accuracy.
-Further, there were no controls in place to ensure that employee time cards were being maintained.
+Cause: Employees are not properly tracking their time and effort, and the supervisors were not properly reviewing the time cards for accuracy.